 Tony Soprano once told a friend trapped in a desperate situation: “You gotta get your arms around this thing.”Bada Bing Sandwich Deli is offering similar advice to its customers.

-Manchester’s brand new city centre sandwich shop – inspired by and based on smash-hit mafia TV series The Sopranos – is serving ‘hoagies’ so big they come with eating instructions.
+Manchester’s brand new city centre sandwich shop – inspired by and based on smash-hit mafia TV series The Sopranos – is serving ‘hoagies’ so big they come with eating instructions: Two hands recommended.

 Partners Sam and Meg had often wondered about setting up their own cafe, and during one lockdown evening spent watching David Chase’s seminal show, the pair found themselves feasting their eyes on the plates of food that were so often piled high in the foreground on screen.

 It was all the motivation they needed.

-Together, Sam and Meg made it their mission to bring proper Italian-American sandwiches to Manchester for the first time – recreating the kind of ingredient-packed, eye-popping hoagies that wouldn’t like out of place in Satriale’s (the mob deli where Tony is often found chewing over a problem with his food).
+Together, Sam and Meg made it their mission to bring proper Italian-American sandwiches to Manchester for the first time – recreating the kind of ingredient-packed, eye-popping hoagies that wouldn’t look out of place in Satriale’s (the mob deli where Tony is often found chewing over a problem with his food).

 They officially launched their cafe in February and called it ‘Bada Bing’ – an ode to the venue that brings in business for the New Jersey mafia in The Sopranos.